Ab initio calculations of reactor antineutrino fluxes with exact lepton wave functions: Theoretical description of the beta decay

 where $\Omega_N$ and $\Omega_L$ are the solid angle coordinates of the nucleus and lepton systems respectively. $T_{KLs}^{M}$ are the irreducible multi-pole tensor operators of rank $K$ and in general can be expressed as the products of spherical harmonics and Dirac matrices, whose expressions can be found in Refs.~\cite{Wei61,BBC77}. $K$, $L$ and $s$ are the quantum numbers of the total, orbital and spin angular momenta of the mediating $W$ boson, respectively, and $M$ is the magnetic quantum number of the total angular momentum.

 For a definite weak transition with known spin and parity of the initial and final nuclei, only those transition operators with certain selection rules are relevant.
 A naive estimation shows that the electron and antineutrino wave functions are proportional to $({p_{e}}R)^{l_{e}}$ and $({p_{\nu}}R)^{l_{\nu}}$ respectively when ${p_{e}}R$ and ${p_{\nu}}R$ are small, where $R$ is the nuclear radius, $p_{e}$ ($p_{\nu}$) and $l_{e}$ ($l_{\nu}$) are the momentum and orbital angular momentum of the outgoing electron (antineutrino) respectively.
 Therefore the larger angular momentum transfer would imply the smaller beta decay strength.
 This suggests that the largest weak decay happens for transitions with $l_{e}=0$ and $l_{\nu}=0$, which, corresponding to the selection rules of $\Delta J^\pi=0^+$ and $1^+$, are usually defined as the allowed Fermi and allowed Gamow-Teller (GT) transitions, respectively.
-Transitions with the larger angular momentum transfer are called the forbidden decays.

-In this work we assume all transitions associated with fission fragments are allowed transitions and temporarily neglect the effects of forbidden decays~\footnote{In the latest studies~\cite{Hayes:2013wra,Hayen:2019ieh,Li:2019quv,Hayen:2019eop}, it is shown that the first forbidden transitions may be important to explain the anomalous results of the reactor rate and spectral measurements.}.
-Since reactor antineutrinos are produced from beta decays of the fission fragments with relatively large nuclear charges, and due to isospin symmetry and coulomb interactions between protons, their $0^+$ states are usually high-lying and outside the $Q$-value window.
-Thus here we only consider the allowed GT decays for the reactor antineutrino flux calculations.
+Transitions with the larger angular momentum transfer are called the forbidden decays. {In this work we assume all transitions associated with the fission fragments are allowed GT transitions and temporarily neglect the effects of forbidden decays}~\footnote{{In the latest studies~\cite{Hayes:2013wra,Hayen:2019ieh,Li:2019quv,Hayen:2019eop}, it is shown that the first forbidden transitions may be important to explain the anomalous results of the reactor rate and spectral measurements.
+The numerical calculations of spectral variations in forbidden decays will be reported in a future separated study.}}.

 For these allowed GT decays, we have the leading contribution of $K=1$, $L=0$ and $s=1$, and the differential decay width can be calculated as~\cite{Wei61,BBC77}:

 where $Q=M_{i}-M_{f}$ is the endpoint energy, $M_{i}$ ($J_{i}$, $\pi_{i}$) and $M_{f}$ ($J_{f}$, $\pi_{f}$) are the mass (spin, parity) of the initial and final nucleus respectively, $p_{e}$ and $E_{e}$ are the momentum and energy of the outgoing electron. $\langle\langle J^{\pi_{f}}_f || \sigma || J_i^{\pi_{i}} \rangle\rangle $ is the nuclear matrix element of the GT transition, where the double bras and kets refer to integrations over the solid angle only.